gernest/alien/README.md

 Instead of talking about how good Golang can be, I am trying to show how good Golang can be.

+Using the standard library only, following good practices and well tested code( Over 90% coverage)

 # Installation